mrjasongorman/compre/index.md

 ---
 layout: homepage
-title: Help Centre
+title: Welcome to the Help Centre
 ---

-Example home page.
+Get help with your account, and more.